uit-no/github-course-guide/README.md

 To manage mandatory assignments you should use GitHub Classroom as follows:

 1. Create a [new classroom](https://classroom.github.com/classrooms/new) and
    link it to the GitHub organization which you just created (above).
-You may need to grant access to the course organization.
+You need need to grant access to the course organization (there is a link in the new classroom page).
 2. Give your TAs the link to the new classroom.

 For each assignment: